The Importance of Self Care in a Healthy Happy Life.

 Acts of Service.
 Serving others builds connection, humility, and a sense of common humanity.

 Gratitude and Reflection.
-Journal what you're thankful for, or ask, What does my soul need today?
+Journal what you are thankful for, or ask, What does my soul need today?

 Vision and Purpose Work.
 Think about your values, goals, and the legacy you want to leave.